 January 31, 2014 post:

 I was never so eager to write a “Next Post” after that last one.
 But work, and a vigorous Sexual Harassment training were in the way.

 1) Owners from Puglia, chef from day one is Sardinian, and every waiter is Italian.
 Yes, every single one.
 And if I may say, all being Italian, fairly good looking bunch as well.
-I dont go here for this particular reason, but perhaps a sense of belonging got something to do with it!
+I dont go here for this particular reason, but perhaps a sense of belonging!

 2) The menu is jam packed with Sardinian, Sicilian, Pugliese specialties (more on that later)